govau/service-manual/content/content-strategy/content-management-system/cms-requirements/cms-stakeholders.md

 - SME's
 - UX people
 - SEO people
+- CMS support people (may be internal or external)
 - anyone in your agency who'll be using the CMS to manage content

 Also consider: